 - Reading comprehension - discussing the questions or prompts that can be found at the back of reading scheme books.

-Below you will find books which are recommended for children in Key Stage 2.
+Below you will find the answers to some frequently asked questions about the reading scheme as well as books which are recommended for children in Key Stage 2.
 You might like to refer to these book lists when selecting books for your child to read.

 QUESTIONS FOR READING